CopernicaMarketingSoftware/Documentation/Yothalot/php-job.md

 The constructor takes two parameters, a [Yothalot\Connection](copernica-docs:Yothalot/php-connection) and an instance of your own object in which your algorithm is implemented.
-The algorithm sbould either be an instance of [Yothalot\MapReduce](copernica-docs:Yothalot/php-mapreduce) for map/reduce jobs, or an instance of [Yothalot\Race](copernica-docs:Yothalot/php-race) for race jobs.
+The algorithm sbould either be an instance of [Yothalot\MapReduce](copernica-docs:Yothalot/php-mapreduce) or [Yothalot\MapReduce2](copernica-docs:Yothalot/php-mapreduce2) for map/reduce jobs, or an instance of [Yothalot\Race](copernica-docs:Yothalot/php-race) for race jobs.
+Or an instance of [Yothalot\Task](copernica-docs:Yothalot/php-task) for a normal job.
 Creating a job looks like:

 ```php
 // create a connection